 The student has the right to inspect and review the student's education records within 45 days of the day Calvary receives a request for access.
 Students should submit to the Registrar, Chief Academic Officer, head of the Academic Department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The Calvary official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Calvary official to whom the request should be addressed.
+If the records are not maintained by the Calvary official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.